BLOG ABOUT

 // You could pass the path to an executable here, and that

-// would launch in the usual way, as if you weren't using
+// would just launch lldb on that executable, as if you

 "program": "xcede:",